mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ##### 48:46

 [I'll share] this good example.
 I know a gentleman – I forgot his name.
-He has particular job: he was a commando.
+He has a particular job: he was a commando.
 Do you know that [word]?
-Commmando is one of the soldiers hired by government.
-But that commando, his task is, well, very hard. ...
-Sort of spy, but not exactly a spy.
+Commmando is one of the soldiers hired by the government.
+But that commando, his task is, well, very hard....
+Sort of a spy, but not exactly a spy.
 I forgot one of the [long?] stories in England – I saw the pictures on the TV probably.
 The host, the man in this novel, was just like a commando.
-So, the government asked him to do something; secret task.
+The government asked him to do something; secret task.
 You have to go to the other country, immediately, by the order of the government, and then serve somebody, who could be killed, or who could be arrested.
 Whatever happens, anyway, he has to do.
-That is a commando; he does.
+That is a commando; he does [that].
 He is very sharp, very sharp, and his eyes are very sharp eyes.
 If you look at him, immediately he glares at you. *[he chuckles]* Just like a frog in front of a snake.
 Can you imagine?
 Because he has to maintain continually a certain mental, psychological tension.
 No seam [or] psychological crack between him and object.
 Always there is no crack.
-So he's very sharp.
+So he is very sharp.

 But he suffered a lot.
 And he likes [it] very much here.
 So he came a single time to see me, and he sat a few times here.
-He is here, but he doesn't have a particular home.
+He lives here, but he doesn't have a particular home.
 Every day, he has to move, and he has to do something secretly.
 He wants to come here, but, the government, FBI, everybody follows him.
-So he cannot walk in sunshine; he has to walk in the darkness.
+So he cannot walk in sunshine, daytime; he has to walk in the darkness.
 He wants to come here because zazen starts in the dark. *[the group laughs]* So, in the morning, that's why he wanted to come.
 And he came once.
-And he has a small passport; that passport is completely special passport issued by the government.
+He has a small passport; that passport is a completely special passport issued by the government.
 This is a secret passport.
 Any time, any place, he can go.
 At any time, any where, he can kill anybody. *[some laughter]* That means, he is also, any time, any where, killed by somebody.
 Don't you think so?
 That is his job.
 Any time.

-And also, if he killed somebody, his task is successful.
-And government gives a *[unintelligible]* to him.
+And also, if he killed somebody, his task is successful, and government gives asylum to him.
 He doesn't want government, FBI, to look for him, always look for him.
 But he came here.
-And then I asked, "I give a Buddha statue."
-[A statue] carved in ivory, from India – so that is wonderful, the Buddhist statue.
-Somebody gave [it to] me, so I gave it to him; "Please keep this."
-And I told him about this Buddhist statue: "Can you feel something?"
-Or I showed him the bodhisattva picture, sitting like this.
-Do you know the picture?
-Miracle bodhisattva in Japan, one of the national treasures.
-I told him, because I want to know his soft, gentle mind – so, [I asked,] "How do you feel there?"
+And then I asked, "I [would like to] give a Buddha statue [to you]."
+[A statue] carved in ivory, from India – so that is wonderful, the Buddha statue.
+Somebody gave [it to] me, so I gave it to him: "Please keep this."
+And I [asked] him, "How about this Buddhist statue?
+Can you feel something?"
+Or, I showed him the Bodhisattva picture, sitting like this.
+Do you know, the beautiful picture?
+Miracle Bodhisattva in Japan, one of the national treasures.
+I told him – because I want to know his soft, gentle mind – so, [I asked,] "How do you feel there?"
 He said, "No, I don't like him."
 "How come?"
 He said, "He's a strict teacher."
 Maybe so, maybe so.

-And also, that's based on...
+And also, that [other] Buddha statue.
 "How about this?
-Do you feel something quiet, calmness?"
+Do you feel something quiet, or calmness?"
 He said, "No." "How come?"
 "He's too [soft?]"
 I think so; he's very sharp.
-Because Kannon Bodhisattva ...
-Avalokiteshvara ... is showing Buddha's compassion.
-That is a complete cure; what is called Buddha nature.
+Because Kannon Bodhisattva, Avalokiteshvara, is showing Buddha's compassion.
+That is completely pure, which is called Buddha nature.
 But we cannot touch it directly.
 That's why [we ask] how can we touch it, that Buddha's compassion, or Buddha nature?
 So, let's touch that Buddha's compassion through [a] human shape.
 That is [a] Bodhisattva.
 That's why Avalokiteshvara has [a] double face: human body, and also on the other hand, compassion.
 That's why he sees suffering.
 To see suffering is Avalokiteshvara, of course.
 That is human.
 But without a human body, a human shape, we cannot find any way to touch the Buddha's compassion.
 That is the art of [the] Buddhist statue.
 So we have to see the double face.

 ##### 56:42